 - fresh parsley

-- Add the mustard powder, paprika and brandy.
-Stir and allow the alcohol to slightly cook out for about 1 minute.
+Pour in the brandy.
+Stir to ensure there are no lumps and allow the alcohol to slightly cook out ( about 1 minute).